Cecilie Pedersen (Norwegian footballer): Club career

-Pedersen hails from Førde in Sveio.
+Pedersen hails from Førde in Sveio Municipality.
 She played for SK Haugar until she moved to Avaldsnes IL ahead of the 2009 season on a three-year contract that reportedly made her one of the highest paid women footballers in the country.
 On 6 November 2009, she won the Gullballen, the prestigious Norwegian football prize.

 In 2010, she continued to play for Avaldsnes in the 2nd division while also playing in the national team, but later in the season she was in dispute with the club.
 National team trainer Eli Landsem advised her strongly to transfer to a Toppserien club, and she entered discussions with Arna-Bjørnar in Bergen at the end of 2010.
 Avaldsnes made financial demands in compensation for her high salary and the hire of her club car, and local businessmen stepped in with offers.
 However, on 19 February 2011 it was reported that the parties had failed to reach agreement because her salary requests were excessive relative to the pay of the other players.

 In January 2012 Pedersen signed with LSK Kvinner FK.